 That night I could not sleep.
 I tossed and turned and found myself wide awake.

-So, I got up and started writing down the thoughts bouncing around in my head about the women who had influenced my life in positive ways.
-No, I stubbornly was NOT writing a speech for Mother’s Day.
+I got up and started writing down the thoughts bouncing around in my head about the women who had influenced my life in positive ways.
+No, I stubbornly was NOT writing a “talk” for Mother’s Day.
 I was merely reflecting on the females in my life who I was grateful for and why I was thankful for them.

 Looking back to this time nine years ago, I think I was in preparation for a future I didn’t know I was praying into existence.